eurmson/Sweeper-Tool/README.md

 # Sweeper-Tool

 A selection tool to deal with unwanted item drops.
-Deletes items on the ground.
+Deletes selected items.